 It is not uncommon to find most people considering dental tourism these days.
 So, if you are planning a trip to undergo a dental procedure, then it is only natural to wonder just how long it will take.
 After all, you need to have some idea of how long your ‘vacation’ is going to be.

 Now, as you can imagine, each procedure can be quite different.
 Some are simple and can be handled within no time at all.
 Others, are more complex and require your dentist to be more careful when performing them.
-This is why they differ in both time taken to perform as well as healing time.
+This is why they differ in both times taken to perform as well as the healing time.

 In most cases, a dental crown is used to save or protect your existing teeth.
 The good thing about this procedure is that, depending on your dentist, it shouldn’t take too long at all.
 Here is an in-depth explanation about what to expect.